Lagos University Teaching Hospital: NSIA-LUTH Cancer Treatment Centre

-On 27 December 2018, representatives of The Guardian visited the Cancer Treatment Centre and were advised that equipment such as linear accelerators, brachytherapy machines, Magnetic Resonance Imaging (MRI Scanners) and CT scans were due to be installed in the centre.
+On 27 December 2018, representatives of The Guardian visited the Cancer Treatment Centre and were advised that equipment such as linear accelerators, brachytherapy machines, magnetic resonance imaging (MRI Scanners) and CT scans were due to be installed in the centre.

 History

-The Commission on Post-secondary Education in Nigeria was established by the Nigerian Federal Minister of Education in April 1959 and was conducted by Sir Ashby.
-It was designed to “conduct an investigation into Nigeria’s needs in the field of post-school certificate and Higher education over the next twenty years”. cabinet decision determined that improvements needed to be made to Nigeria’s health and medical industry.
+The Commission on post-secondary education in Nigeria was established by the Nigerian Federal Minister of Education in April 1959, and was conducted by Sir Ashby.
+It was designed to "conduct an investigation into Nigeria’s needs in the field of post-school certificate and higher education over the next twenty years".
+Cabinet decision determined that improvements needed to be made to Nigeria's health and medical industry.
 The commission investigated how Nigeria can improve in this field, tours of communities with the intent to collect oral advice from individuals associated with the health industry were undertaken.
-Some of these people included employers of labour, public service commissions and Governors.
-The investigation concluded that “teaching staff of proper quality is the first step in any effort to train skilled manpower”.
+Some of these people included employers of labor, public service commissions and governors.
+The investigation concluded that "teaching staff of proper quality is the first step in any effort to train skilled manpower".

 LUTH was established to raise the experience and training of medical staff in Nigeria to raise the standard of the medical industry in general.
 The goal to train 100 doctors annually in medical schools in Nigeria from 1975 was established.
 It started in 1961 with 330 beds, and today that number has risen to 761.

 Education

 The partnership between the College of Medicine of the University of Lagos and Lagos University Teaching Hospital provides several degrees to medical students.
 The most common is the Bachelor of Science.
-Within this degree, students specialise in Physiotherapy, Pharmacology, Nursing, Radiography, Medical Laboratory Science, Medicine and Dentistry.
+Within this degree, students specialize in physiotherapy, pharmacology, nursing, radiography, medical laboratory science, medicine and dentistry.
 LUTH offers both medicine and dentistry.
 Students can study in both these faculties which enables them to develop good experience.
-The University of Lagos College of Medicine was ranked 390 in the world in 2020 for Clinical Medicine.
+In 2020, the University of Lagos College of Medicine was ranked 390th in the world for Clinical Medicine.

 Education within LUTH is divided up into different departments.
 These departments are: